Experience of violence

 - Country of birth

-Australian Bureau of Statistics (ABS), Crime Victimisation, Australia includes complementary statistics about people who experienced physical/threatened/sexual assault.
-Due to differences in methodology between the Crime Victimisation Survey and the Personal Safety Survey, the Crime Victimisation Survey should be considered a supplementary data source only.
+ABS Crime Victimisation, Australia includes complementary statistics about people who experienced physical/threatened/sexual assault.
+Due to differences in methodology between the Personal Safety Survey and Crime Victimisation Survey, results should not be directly compared.